StefanStolz/ShadowKit/README.md

 # ShadowKit

-**ShadowKit** is a NuGet meta package that bundles a set of tools designed to support different development scenarios, especially in testing and utility contexts.
+**ShadowKit** is a set of tools designed to support different development scenarios, especially in testing and utility contexts.
 It consists of several specialized sub-packages, each focusing on a specific area of functionality.

 ## Packages